Ellipse#

 - result

-instance A list-like object of
+IsophoteListinstance A list-like object of

-instances, sorted by increasing semimajor axis length.
+Isophoteinstances, sorted by increasing semimajor axis length.

 - result

-- fit_isophote(sma, step=0.1, conver=0.05, minit=10, maxit=50, fflag=0.7, maxgerr=0.5, sclip=3.0, nclip=0, integrmode='bilinear', linear=False, maxrit=None, noniterate=False, going_inwards=False, isophote_list=None)[source]#
+- fit_isophote(sma, step=0.1, conver=0.05, minit=10, maxit=50, fflag=0.7, maxgerr=0.5, sclip=3.0, n_clip=0, integrmode='bilinear', linear=False, maxrit=None, noniterate=False, going_inwards=False, isophote_list=None)[source]#

 Fit a single isophote with a given semimajor axis length.